 It was a completely accidental find and definitely the most impressive place seen on that trip to Southern Poland.
-A small manor house despite its simple architecture had such a beautiful interior that it was not easy to leave the site quickly.
-Thus it is worth to have a closer look on what is hiding behind its walls.
+A small manor house despite its simple architecture had such a beautiful interior that it wasn’t easy to leave the site quickly.
+Thus it’s worth to have a closer look on what’s hiding behind its walls.

 It was a completely accidental find on the way to a few quite famous abandoned places in the area.
 One more decaying house in Southern Poland obviously getting closer and closer to the ground.

-That is just another decaying Greek Catholic church in Southeastern Poland.
+That’s just another decaying Greek Catholic church in Southeastern Poland.
 However, situated in an idyllic Subcarpathian village landscape, it makes the area around even more beautiful and forces to stop for a while to have a look on the great old building.
 Its grey wooden walls are the witness of the life in the village since more than a century and hide behind an impressive interior.